Updated May 22, 2023

 The responsibility of the skeleton object is to send parameters to method implementation and send the return values back to the client.

-Skeleton Performs the following events:-
+Skeleton Performs the following events:

-- Reads the parameter passed by the client,
+- Reads the parameter passed by the client.

 - Transmit/pass the result to the caller.

-Stub / Skeleton layer:
+4. Stub / Skeleton layer

-- The Stub/Skeleton layer is responsible for intercepting calls made by the client and redirecting these calls to the remote object.
-This layer is also called as Proxy Layer.
-Stub and Skeleton are the proxies for client and server.
+- The Proxy Layer, also known as the Stub/Skeleton layer, intercepts calls made by the client and redirects them to the remote object.
+Stub and Skeleton are the proxies for the client and server.
 The Stub and Skeleton objects are like an interface between an application and the rest of the RMI System.

-Remote Reference Layer:
+5. Remote Reference Layer

 - RMI is used to build distributed applications.
 It preserves the type of safety.
 RMI architecture minimizes the complexity of the application in a distributed architecture.